Corniel/CloudBall/README.md

 ---------------
 You need MXA Game Studio (Microsoft XNA Game Studio).

-You can get that on GitHub: https://github.com/insma/MXA-Game-Studio
+You can get that on CodePlex: https://mxa.codeplex.com